digitalcytometry/cytospace/README.md

 ```bash
 generate_cytospace_from_ST_seurat_object(ST_Seurat_Object,dir_out='',fout_prefix='',slice='slice1')
 ```
 within your R script.
-The first argument (required) designates your input Seurat object, `dir_out` (optional, default is working directory) specifies the path to the output directory to store the results, `fout_prefix` (optional, default is none) specifies a prefix to add to output file names, which otherwise are generated as `ST_data.txt` and `Coordinates.txt`, and `slice` (optional, default is `slice1`) provides the name of your slice as stored in your Seurat object, .
+The first argument (required) designates your input Seurat object, `dir_out` (optional, default is working directory) specifies the path to the output directory to store the results, `fout_prefix` (optional, default is none) specifies a prefix to add to output file names, which otherwise are generated as `ST_data.txt` and `Coordinates.txt`, and `slice` (optional, default is `slice1`) provides the name of your slice as stored in your Seurat object.

 ### From raw Space Ranger outputs
 If you are starting from Space Ranger outputs, an easy way to prepare inputs formatted for CytoSPACE is by loading the Space Ranger outputs into a Seurat object with